rockstor/rockstor-doc/pools-btrfs.rst

   a single disk failure.

 * **Raid5**: Two or more disks can be used with this profile, which supports striping + parity.
-Like **Raid1**, this profile can sustain a single disk failure.
-The BTRFS community consensus is that **Raid5** support is not yet fully stable.
+Like Raid1, this profile can sustain a single disk failure.
+The BTRFS community consensus is that Raid5 support is not yet fully stable and so is ***not recommended for production use***.

 * **Raid6**: Three or more disks can be used with this profile, which supports striping + dual-parity.
-Because of dual-parity, a **Raid6** Pool can sustain upto two disk failures at the same time.
-The BTRFS community consensus is that **Raid6** support is not yet fully stable.
+Because of dual-parity, a Raid6 Pool can sustain up to two disk failures at the same time.
+The BTRFS community consensus is that Raid6 support is not yet fully stable and so is ***not recommended for production use***.

 * **Raid10**: This is a Raid0 of Raid1 mirrors, with a minimum requirement of four disk drives.
-It offers most redundancy at the cost of capacity where a Pool can sustain multiple disk failures at the same time as long as they part of different Raid1 groups.
+It offers most redundancy at the cost of capacity where a Pool can sustain multiple disk failures at the same time as long as the failed disks are part of different Raid1 groups.

+Please see the `btrfs wiki <https://btrfs.wiki.kernel.org/index.php/Main_Page>`_ for up to date information on all btrfs matters.

 Compression Options
 ^^^^^^^^^^^^^^^^^^^